MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 ---
 # required metadata

-title: Contributor guide - How to use Markdown
+title: How to use Markdown
 description: Provides the basics and reference information for the Markdown markup used in Docs articles.
 author: bryanla
 ms.author: bryanla